UmaRauf/CSC2031-blog/README.md

-This project was used for educational purposes and thus was used as an example for many changes. some functions may or may not work
+This project was used for educational purposes and thus was used as an example for many changes. some functions may be outdated.

 How to run